JinPlanter/ArchitecturalDecisionRecord/Additional Frameworks_Technology Stacks.md

   - State Management: Redux provides a centralized store for managing the app's state, making it easier to maintain and scale as the app grows.
   - Predictable State Changes: Redux enforces a predictable pattern for state changes, which simplifies debugging and enhances maintainability.

+- Nginx:
+	- Reverse Proxy: As Nginx acts as a gateway server it redirects client traffic requests to the correct (or idle/vacant) backend server which minimizes the possibility of downtime due to DDoS attacks.
+Due to Nginx acting as a reverse proxy it also provides the capability to redistribute the load that overloaded servers may encounter due to increase in traffic which will happen especially during sales or holiday shopping.

 <br/>

 ### Consequences